 The King in the Forest

 Once upon a time there was a King in the forest.
 He was King of all the ants.
 Not simply the black ants or the fire ants, but also King of the flying ants, the carpenter ants, and all the other cousin ants.
-The Kings job was to coordinate the meetings of all the Queen Ants in each hive within his forest.
+The King’s job was to coordinate the meetings of all the Queen Ants in each hive within his forest.
 This was an important job.

 The King spent much of his time traveling between each colony.
-Sometimes he had to walk miles in a single day when the messages were time sensitive.
+Sometimes he had to walk many kilometers and many miles in a single day when the messages were time sensitive.
 The King did not travel alone.
 He led an entourage of princes who were his secretaries and scribes.
 It was their job to record all the events in Forest of Ants.
 There were three Scribe Princes for every Queen to ensure that all the events were properly recorded.
 The Princes worked hard to be accurate and yearned to be rewarded the role of Archivist Prince.

-The Archivist Princes could retire from the travel between colonies and live in a single colony serving as historian and secretary to just one Queen.
+The Archivist Princes could retire from travel between colonies and live in a single colony serving as historian and secretary to just one Queen.
 Matching an Archivist to a Queen was a tough job for the King.
 The Queens varied greatly in personality.

 The King’s life was busy, but it was very rewarding.
 He loved his role in spreading important news.
 He also cared deeply about the Princes he mentored into Archivists.
 He had a full and important life.

-The King lived many years walking every inch of the forest.
+The King lived many years walking every centimeter and every inch of the forest.
 And when the years aged him and the trips began to take longer between news, the Queens all vied for him to retire at their colony.
 He chose to retire with the Fire Ants.
 The King had always found their energy and spirit exciting.

 When the time came for his retirement ceremony, all the Queens cast their votes with their Archivists and the tally was carried by the Princes to the Fire Ant Queen, who announced which Scribe Prince was elected to be the new King of the Ants.